j-keck/lsleases/README.md

 # lsleases - dhcp leases sniffer

-lsleases captures broadcast 'DHCP Request' datagrams and displays the ip, mac and host name from computers in the local network with dynamic addresses.
+lsleases captures broadcast 'DHCP Request' datagrams and displays the ip, mac and host name from computers in the local network with dynamic ip address.

+##### ...and for what? #####
+Have you ever boot an embedded system (rasperry-pi, cubie, ...), an android device, an virtual machine or any thing else with dynamic ip adresss (dhcp) and you need that address?
+Than this is for you - check the [Usage](#usage).

 ## Installation